fnalways/terminus-docs/docs/manual/docs-home.md

 # Documentation

-Olares (formerly Terminus) is a free, source-available, cloud-native operating system built on Kubernetes.
-It transforms your edge device into a powerful home cloud, offering cloud-level capabilities while prioritizing ease of use and privacy.
+Olares (formerly Terminus) is an open-source, self-hosted alternative to public clouds.
+It transforms your edge device into a sovereign cloud environment, offering cloud-level capabilities while prioritizing ease of use and privacy.

 For a comprehensive overview of the system, visit our [GitHub repository](https://github.com/beclab/olares).